-In order to appropriately address the needs of all DDR participants and beneficiaries, a thorough analysis of groups with specific needs in natural resource management should be carried out as part of general DDR assessments.
+To appropriately address the needs of all DDR participants and beneficiaries, a thorough analysis of groups with specific needs in natural resource management should be carried out as part of general DDR assessments.
 These considerations should then be mainstreamed throughout design and implementation.
-Specific needs groups often include women and girls, youth, persons with disabilities and persons with chronic illnesses, and indigenous and tribal peoples and local communities, but other vulnerabilities might also exist in different DDR contexts.
-Annex B presents a non-exhaustive list of questions that can be incorporated into DDR assessments in regard to specific-needs groups and natural resource management.
+Specific-needs groups often include women and girls, youth, persons with disabilities and chronic illnesses, and indigenous and tribal peoples and local communities, but other vulnerabilities might also exist in different DDR contexts.
+Annex B presents a non-exhaustive list of questions that can be incorporated into DDR assessments pertaining to specific-needs groups and natural resource management.